Showcase Your Research and Advance the Field of Medical Toxicology

 6. Prior publication:

 a.
-Studies that have been (or are scheduled to be) fully published (manuscript form) prior to March 30, 2017 are not eligible for presentation at ACMT ASM
+Studies (including encore presentations) that have been (or are scheduled to be) fully published (manuscript form) prior to March 30, 2018 are not eligible for presentation at ACMT ASM

 b.
 Research that has been published in abstract form only is eligible for presentation.